griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 Remote First adoption by companies means that the weaknesses below are exposed and can be acted on for the benefit of all employees.

-* Attendance does not always equal productivity
+* Attendance does not always equal productivity.

 * Lack of diversity in hiring.
-Employees must not be sourced from the same location
+Employees must not be sourced from the same location.

-* Retention of valuable employees is lost if they choose to relocate out of the area
+* Retention of valuable employees is lost if they choose to relocate out of the area.

+* Lack of knowlegde sharing and the assumpution that everyone knows things at the same time.

 * Salaries, [Rents](https://www.zumper.com/blog/2015/03/san-francisco-rent-prices-continue-rapid-rise-february/) and Commuting costs increasing in San Francisco/London make remote working more rational and logical.
-  * Either that or Tech knowledge workers will have to live in conditions next to their place of [employment](https://www.apple.com/supplier-responsibility/progress-report/)
+  * Either that or Tech knowledge workers will have to live in conditions next to their place of [employment](https://www.apple.com/supplier-responsibility/progress-report/).

 * If you are communicating by email then you are effectively remote.
   * Do employees read their emails aloud when working side by side?

 * Email is an ineffective communication tool to raise tickets and get answers.
-  * e.g Try contacting your IT Helpdesk - this what it feels like to be remote.
+  * e.g Try contacting your IT Helpdesk - this what it feels like to get answers through an opaque channel.

 * Provincial culture - local teams working in Desk Farms - local assumptions.
   * Poor knowledge sharing.
 Ever experienced contacting teams by email to source information?
 You may as well have sent your email to dev/null.